MdMonimHossain/Devil-Slayer-Game/README.md

 # iGraphics-Project-DevilSlayer

-## 'Devil Slayer: The Justice Resurrection' is a small game developed using OpenGL based iGraphics Library in C++.
+## 'Devil Slayer: The Justice Resurrection' is a small game developed using OpenGL based iGraphics Library in C++

 ### Gameplay:
 Devil Slayer, games's main protagonist, has 4 moves.
 He can jump, use sword, shoot fireballs, jump and shoot fireballs.
 He has to tackle 4 different types of enemies and obstacles by these moves.